oracle/rwloadsim/docs/SIMULATOR.md

 in 20% of the cases will execute "abc", and 80% of the cases will execute "def", stop after 5 minutes.
-Assuming both abc() and def() execute SQL, each execution of either will acquire and release sessions from the named database, mydb.
+Assuming both abc() and def() execute SQL, each execution of either will acquire and release sessions from the named database, mydb, which typically would be using a session pool.
 Start another single thread, that with a delay of 10 seconds will execute the procedure "xyz" twice.